-The Auxiliary Envelope can be routed to any of the modulation destinations in the mod matrix.
-In addition, the Auxiliary Envelope can repeat (loop) using the ENV REPEAT function in the menu.
+These extra envelopes can be routed to any of the modulation destinations in the mod matrix.
+In addition, the extra envelopes can repeat (loop) using the ENV REPEAT function in the menu.
 This is useful for cyclical 4-stage modulation.